JJNod88/jjn-pp2-tbc/README.md

 # Testing
 ### JS ConsoleLog tests:
 * Button array within the Dom Loader, including innerHTML addition to the 'Rules div'
-    * console.log tested to see if it was showing....
+    * console.log tested to see if it was showing
-* Random choice array for each of the three main choices (rock, paper, scissors).
+* Random comp choice array for each of the five main choices (rock, paper, scissors, lizard, spock).
-    * console.log tested a random number to ensure the Math was working up to 5 - success
+    * console.log tested a random number to ensure the Math was working up to 5 by displaying comp choice
 * Event Listener for rock paper scissor lizard spock.
     * console.log(any of the 5 choices)
     * Replaced by function = theGame()